d4chinchilla/docs/back-end/log.md

 Try to keep this up to date; it will make writing individual and group reports easier.

-2019/02/18 Algorithm for cross correlation
+2019/02/18 Algorithm for cross correlation (f)
 ------------------------------------------

 We could use either an FFT-based or simple algorithm for xcorrelation, the FFT one may